drtyhbo/drty/docs/forms.md

 ## Fields

-The constructor for every field is:
+Every field has the same constructor signature:

     drty.forms.Field(options)

-where `options` is a hash of options.
+where `options` is a hash of field options.
 There is a default set of options to choose from, as well as options specific to each field.

 ### Default options

+`required` - Specify whether the field is required.
+Default: `true`.

+`validators` - A list of validator functions that will be executed when the field is validated.
+A validator function should have the following signature:

+    function(value) {
+    	...
+    }

+If `value` is invalid, the function should throw a `drty.core.exceptions.ValidationError` exception.
+Here's an example validator for floats.

+    function validateFloat(value) {
+    	if (isNaN(parseFloat(value))) {
+    		throw new drty.core.exceptions.ValidationError('A float is expected', 'invalid');
+    	}
+    }

+Default: `[]`

+`errorMessages` - A hash of error messages to use instead in place of the default error messages.
+For example, to override the error messages for a `CharField`, use the following code:

+    new forms.CharField({
+    	errorMessages: {
+    		required: 'This field is required',
+    		minLength: 'Your entry is too short!',
+    		maxLength: 'Your entry is too long!'
+    	},
+    	minLength: 10,
+    	maxLength: 100
+    });

+Default: `{}`

 ### BooleanField

 `drty.forms.BooleanField`

-*return*: `Boolean`
+*field value*: `Boolean`
 *widget*: `drty.forms.widgets.CheckboxInput`

 ### CharField

-`drty.forms.CharField`
+`drty.forms.CharField(options)`

 *options*:

- * `minLength` - The minimum length allowed by this field.
+ * `minLength` - The minimum length allowed.
 Default: 0.
- * `maxLength` - The maximum length allowed by this field.
+ * `maxLength` - The maximum length allowed.
 Default: infinity.

-*return*: `String`
+*field value*: `String`
 *validation*: `minLengthValidator`, `maxLengthValidator`
+*errors*: `required`, `minLength`, `maxLength`
 *widget*: `drty.forms.widgets.TextInput`

 ### ChoiceField

-`drty.forms.ChoiceField`
+`drty.forms.ChoiceField(options)`

-To use the ChoiceField, you must specify a list of items for the user to choose from.
+To use the `ChoiceField`, you must specify a list of items for the user to choose from.
 For example:

     fruit: new forms.ChoiceField({